Resilience Based Organizing & Translocal Organizing

-Using Resilience-Based Organizing, or RBO, we use our collective labor to meet our collective needs, in such a way as to publicly expose illegitimate laws/power, and instead assert our right to self-govern.
+Using Resilience-Based Organizing, or RBO, we apply our collective labor to meet our collective needs, in such a way as to publicly expose illegitimate laws/power, and instead assert our right to self-govern.
 Rather than asking a corporation or government official to act, we use our own labor to do whatever we need to do to survive and thrive as a people and a planet, knowing that our actions conflict with legal and political structures set up to serve the interests of the powerful.
 This forces the question of whether we have permission to take right action in our collective interests.
 We call this creating a crisis of governance.

-Contesting for Power: If it’s the right thing to do, we have every right to do it.
+If it’s the right thing to do, we have every right to do it.
 Ultimately, the struggle at the heart of Resilience-Based Organizing is one of democracy.
 In order to remake the very shape of governance, from one that centers power in the illegitimate authority of corporations, military states and global financial elites to one that centers power in the hands of the people, we must organize in our communities to take the visionary right action that directly asserts our right to self-govern.
 If it is the right thing to do, we have every right to do it.
-This is how we expose and depose the corporate oligarchy that is the barrier to the collective liberation or our communities and ecosystems.
+This is how we expose and depose the corporate oligarchy that is the barrier to the collective liberation of our communities and ecosystems.